Cross-Sensor Periocular Biometrics in a Global Pandemic: Comparative Benchmark and Novel Multialgorithmic Approach: Periocular Comparators

 \subsection{Based on SIFT Key-points (SIFT)}

 This comparator is based on the SIFT operator \cite{[Lowe04]}.
 SIFT key-points (with dimension 128 per key-point) are extracted in the annular ROI shown in Figure~\ref{fig:img-ROI}, third column.
+The use of an annular ROI like SAFE is inherited from our previous contribution \cite{[Alonso17b_eusipco_busch]}, but to compare with other systems that employ the entire input image (Figure~\ref{fig:img-ROI}, fourth column), we report experiments with the latter as well.
 The recognition metric between two images is the number of paired key-points, normalized by the minimum number of detected key-points in the two images being compared.
 We use a free C++ implementation of the SIFT algorithm\footnote{http://vision.ucla.edu/$\sim$vedaldi/code/sift/assets/sift/index.html}, with the adaptations described in \cite{[Alonso09]}.
 Particularly, it includes a post-processing step to remove spurious pairings using geometric constraints, so pairs whose orientation and length differ substantially from the predominant orientation and length are removed.